aparis69/aparis69.github.io/_posts/2018-4-15-Terrain Erosion On The GPU.md

 I have been playing with different type of terrain erosion lately and one thing I would like to do is implementing all the things
 I do on the GPU.
 Erosion being very costly in terms of computation time, GPU is the way to go.
-Fortunately, many erosion algorithm have been implemented on the GPU.
+Fortunately, many erosion algorithm have been implemented on the GPU, but there is not always an open source implementation.
 Let's take a look at the state of the art on terrain erosion.

 ### State of the Art